This agreement must be read and agreed to before beginning any NetApp certification exam.

 Customers and partners make significant investments in training and testing related to the NetApp Certification Program.
-Status reports directly related to their investment are requested to assess corporate status and partner qualifications.
-To request external status information on customers and partners, the requestor must submit in writing a brief description of what information is required and the business justification.
+Status reports directly related to their investment may be requested to assess corporate status and partner qualifications.
+To request status information on customers and partners, the requestor must submit in writing a brief description of what information is required and the business justification.
 All submissions should be sent to email@example.com for approval and follow-up.

 Any questions or requests related to this policy should be sent to firstname.lastname@example.org.

 To ensure that your certification data is connected to your Learning Center account, it is critical that you click here to enter your Certification ID.